jgrss/geowombat/doc/source/tutorial-open.rst

 .. note::

-    If time names are not specified with ``stack_dim`` = 'time', GeoWombat will attempt to parse dates from the file names.
+    If time names are not specified with **stack_dim** = 'time', ``geowombat`` will attempt to parse dates from the file names.
-    This could incur significant overhead when the file list is long.
+    This could incur some overhead when the file list is long.
 Therefore, it is good practice to specify the time names.

 Overhead required to parse file names